KaiwenZuo/kaiwenzuo.github.io/_pages/about.md

 ## Awards
-* The 3rd Prize at NationalCollege Students’ MathematicalContest
+* The 3rd Prize at the Chinese Mathematics Competitions
 * H Prize of MCM/ICM
 * Excellentteam of Lancaster University Summer Program